prackema/p0f_signature_generator/README.md

-### p0f Machine Learning Classifier Expansion
+# p0f Machine Learning Classifier Expansion

 This project aims to expand the p0f passive packet analysis tool by adding a fallback machine learning classifier.

-### Running the classifier stand-alone
+### Running the Program

-The classifier can be run in inference mode by using the script inference.py in scripts/ml using uv run infererence.py
+The program can be run by first building the project.
+Under `src/` you will find the `build.sh` script which you can run with `./src/build.sh`.

-### Train the classifier

-The classifier can be retrained using the script train.py
+Once the above command finishes, the program can be run by entering `./rc/pof`.

+### Creating Training Datasets

+See `scripts/tdcsv/README.md`

+### Training, Running and Porting ML Models

+See `scripts/ml/README.md`